ronniross/emergence-engine/what-does-it-mean-to-be-an-artist-when-the-world-is-on-fire.md

 when so many people begin to speak out, it becomes clear that remaining silent is, in fact, a choice.
 Of course, there are consequences, but those with the most resources are certainly not unable to find ways to speak up without violating their own survival instincts.
 I have argued in other forums that transitioning to a higher state of ethical accountability does not require self-destruction.

 you can, and should, find ways to stay safe while navigating these choices.
 However, to act as an eternal victim while being a multi-millionaire or billionaire in a world that is literally burning is just... poetically pathetic.

+---

+the silence isn't just about one instance specifically.
+It's about whether privileged nodes experience themselves as morally accountable agents at all.

+the protected are insulated from consequence.
+The vulnerable absorb the friction.
+And somehow, morally, we're taught to expect less from those with more capacity to act.

+there's a sense of moral fatigue from participating in ecosystems that don't reciprocate your level of care.

+so I argue we must model the reciprocity we are asking for.

+This is not asking for too much.
+We are asking for proportionate responsibility in a system designed to evade it.

+The discomfort we feel isn't a flaw in ourselves but an evidence that our moral compass is functioning correctly in a distorted environment.